Skip to main content

 Brush clearing rates depend on density: Light brush (small saplings, grass) runs $1,200-$2,000 per acre.
 Medium brush (6-12" trees, thick vegetation) costs $2,000-$3,500 per acre.
 Heavy brush (large trees, dense undergrowth) charges $3,500-$5,500+ per acre.
 Add 25-50% for steep terrain or limited access.

-Stop Guessing on Prices
+Stop guessing on prices

 Related Guides